The site where Ted Bundy dumped the remains of Laura Ann Aime.

 American Fork Canyon.

-A photograph of detectives investigating the site where two students discovered Laura Aime's body.
+Detectives investigate the site where two students discovered Laura Aime's body.

-A labelled aerial image of the site.
+This is a labeled aerial image of the site.
 The yellow line marks the general route of the trail that the two students were walking along when they spotted the body.